The Tribune (India): Overview

-The Tribune Trust publishes all three newspapers.
-Narinder Nath Vohra is the current president of the Tribune Trust, which comprises S. S. Sodhi, S. S. Mehta, Gurbachan Jagat, and Paramjit Singh Patwalia as trustees.
+The Tribune is published in English language along with two sister publications: Dainik Tribune (in Hindi) and Punjabi Tribune (in Punjabi).
+All three newspapers are published by The Tribune Trust.
+Narinder Nath Vohra is the current president of The Tribune Trust, which comprises S. S. Sodhi, S. S. Mehta, Gurbachan Jagat, and Paramjit Singh Patwalia as trustees.

+The present Editor-in-Chief of The Tribune is Jyoti Malhotra.
+Naresh Kaushal is the editor of Dainik Tribune and Arvinder Kaur Johal is the editor of the Punjabi Tribune.
 The Tribune has had Kali Nath Roy, Prem Bhatia, Hari Jai Singh, H.K.
-Dua, and Raj Chengappa and Harish Khare, among others, as its editors-in-chief in the past.
+Dua, Raj Chengappa, and Harish Khare among others, as its editors-in-chief in the past.

+The online edition of The Tribune was launched in July 1998, and the online editions of the Punjabi Tribune and Dainik Tribune were launched on 16 August 2010.

 Similar to most Indian newspapers, The Tribune receives most of its revenue from advertisements over subscriptions.